Back to all posts

 It’s a classic scenario: you go to turn the valve, and the handle won’t move.
 This usually happens because the valve hasn’t been turned in years, causing mineral deposits to build up.
 Your first move is to apply a spray lubricant like WD-40 around the handle’s stem.
 Let it sit, then gently try to wiggle the handle back and forth.
 If it’s still stuck, you can use pliers for more leverage, but be careful.
 Applying too much force can snap the stem, turning a small problem into a big one.
 If it still refuses to cooperate, it’s best to stop and call for emergency plumbing help.

-Why Is Water Still Running?
+Why Is Water Still Running After You Turn the Valve?

 You’ve turned the handle all the way off, but water is still trickling from the faucet.
 This is a sure sign that the valve’s internal components are failing.
 Inside, a rubber washer or seal is responsible for stopping the water flow, and over time, this part can degrade or crack.
 You might also notice a slow drip from the valve’s handle.
 While sometimes tightening the packing nut behind the handle can help, it’s usually a temporary fix.
 When a valve no longer does its one job, it’s time for a replacement.
 This is a frequent issue with older fixtures and a clear sign to call for a professional.